 The funded early education is not about cash.
 The funded early education is a guarantee of a funded place.
 It is not a voucher and it is not a subsidy for parents.
 It is worth something to the provider, but not to the parent.

-The rate paid to providers for FEET is £5.88 per hour per child.
+The rate paid to providers for FEET is £6.04 per hour per child.

-The rate paid to providers for FEE is £4.65 from 1 April 2019 per hour per child for universal and extended hours.
+The rate paid to providers for FEE is £4.78 per hour per child for universal and extended hours.